hriturajnarvekar27/Student-Performance-Prediction/README.markdown

 ### Cloud Deployment
 - **Streamlit Community Cloud**:
   - Push to GitHub, connect to Streamlit Cloud.
-  - Use Azure SQL Database for `DYPATU_StudentDB` with environment variables for credentials.
+  - Use Azure SQL Database for `StudentDB` with environment variables for credentials.
 - **Requirements**:
   - Update `requirements.txt` for cloud compatibility (e.g., add `pyodbc` with proper drivers).